 Before Ceylon, Sri Lanka was known as Serendib, from which the English word ‘serendipity’ is derived.
 It’s fitting therefore that Asia expert Alice’s first trip to this enchanting country was a pleasant and fortunate surprise…

 A country with many faces

-Temples and tea
+Temples and tea in Sri Lanka

-Further off the beaten track, I reached Living Heritage Koslanda, a hideaway designed around traditional Sri Lankan architecture and set on an 80-acre plot of the aptly named “God’s Forest”.
+Further off the beaten track, I reached Living Heritage Koslanda.
+It’s a hideaway designed around traditional Sri Lankan architecture and set on an 80-acre plot of the aptly named “God’s Forest”.
 After a particularly warm day, my prayers were answered and I was rewarded on a jungle walk with a dip in the forest’s glorious waterfall, a sundowner up at the pool overlooking paddy fields and a moonlit outside shower – heavenly!

 A stay in the African bush camp-esque Leopard Safaris within Yala National Park is a real treat for David Attenborough enthusiasts like myself.
 On my first game drive into the park, we listened out for the “alarms” of nearby monkey and deer as owner Noel Rodrigo guided us to an unforgettable sighting of a majestic leopard.
 What the camp itself lacks in solid walls it more than makes up for with some of the best food in Sri Lanka.

 On the cuisine front, there was strong competition from Why House.
 There, a cooking class taught me the detail involved in the creation of daily dishes.
 Since I arrived, food had kept me contented and intrigued so I loved learning how the likes of hoppers (bowl shaped pancake) and curries are created.
 There’s little more satisfying than watching the hypnotic crafting of hoppers by a local expert, with uniform ramekins of bright spices laid out and ready to be filled with a medley of flavors.